 - Gergely Lukacs and David Thomas’s research on the misfolding of cystic fibrosis transmembrane conductance regulator in cystic fibrosis.

-Transmissible diseases, and in particular bacterial infections, are a resurgent health threat.
-Each year, infectious diseases are responsible for more than 14 million deaths worldwide (one fourth of all mortality); half of these are estimated to be due to bacterial infections.
+Transmissible diseases, especially bacterial infections, are a resurgent health threat.
+Each year, infectious diseases are responsible for more than 14 million deaths worldwide (one fourth of all mortality).
+Half of these are estimated to be from bacterial infections.

 The development of “superbugs” such as vancomycin-resistant enterococci and methicillin-resistant Staphylococcus aureus, which show wide-spectrum antibiotic resistance, is a serious concern.
 Despite extensive efforts to control and curtail resistance, there has been a persistent rise in the spread and severity of antibiotic resistance.